 Did You Know?
 The United States was the world's largest copper producer until 2000; beginning in 2000, Chile became the world's leading copper producer.

 The qualities of copper that have made it the material of choice for a variety of domestic, industrial, and hightechnology applications have resulted in a steady rise in global copper consumption.
-USGS studies of copper consumption show some interesting trends for the 1980 to 2008 time period.
-Copper consumption in emerging economies, such as China and India, rose considerably, whereas the consumption rate in industrialized economies, such as the United States, fell slightly.
+USGS studies of copper consumption show some interesting trends for the 1990 to 2012 time period.
+Copper consumption in emerging economies, such as China and India, rose considerably, whereas the consumption rate in the United States, fell slightly.
 Until 2002, the United States was the leading copper consumer and annually used about 16 percent of total world refined copper (about 2.4 million tons).
 In 2002, the United States was overtaken by China as the world's leading user of refined copper.
-The booming economy in China contributed to a tripling of its annual refined copper consumption during the 8 years from 1999 to 2007.
-Data for 2008 are estimates (e) based on data for three-quarters of the year.
+The booming economy in China contributed to a quadrupling of its annual refined copper consumption during the 12 years from 2000 to 2012.
 Graph by USGS.

 Did You Know?
 Before 1982, the U.S. penny was made entirely of copper; since 1982, the U.S. penny has been only coated with copper.

 Distribution of known copper deposits in 2008.
 Red indicates copper associated with igneous intrusions (porphyry copper deposits) and blue indicates copper contained in sedimentary rocks (sediment-hosted copper deposits).
 Map by USGS.
 Enlarge Map